Relationships, Social Media Behaviour and Red Flags

 The fact that we value a relationship and openness and honesty by social media behaviour can work for us and against us.

 In my case, it worked for me.
-For all the Social Media red flags I saw while dating my ex-boyfriend, were definitely a sign I had to abandon ship.
+All the Social Media red flags I saw while dating my ex-boyfriend, were definitely a sign I had to abandon ship.

 He seemingly created an openness about his behaviour that soothed my troubled mind a little, but I knew for sure there would be trouble in paradise the moment he introduced me to his extended female friends’ list.
 I told him upfront that I was not happy with the endless amount of flirty texts he received.
 Half nudes or maybe even nudes he sends himself to all those women and what he got in return.